The Editor Suggests :

 alchemy (Greek): (n) A medieval form of science that aimed to discover ways of finding a universal solvent, the elixer of life, and turning base metals into gold.
 This is seen by many philosophers as metaphoric for attaining higher states of consciousness.
 PGO

-alferados, alferes (unk): (n) There are a lot of festivals and it is a custom that someone is organizing and paying for the party (food and drinks for all), caring for the religious image, sponsoring musicians and serving the food and chicha.
+alferados, alferes (unk): (n) In Ecuador, there are a lot of festivals and it is a custom that someone is organizing and paying for the party (food and drinks for all), caring for the religious image, sponsoring musicians and serving the food and chicha.
 The organizing couple is called los alferados or alferes.
 ABMP

 Los Alferados of a festival in a